Support nonprofit science and education:

-If you are interested in supporting the nonprofit research and education programs of the Vanderbilt Microbiome Initiative (501c3), please email the director, Dr. Seth Bordenstein, or click here for a tax-deductible gift today.
+If you are interested in supporting the nonprofit research and education programs of the Vanderbilt Microbiome Initiative (501c3), please email the program or click here for a tax-deductible gift today.
 We appreciate all of your support.

 Your donation, at any level, will empower microbiome students, faculty, staff, and community partners with the skills, tools, and relationships to make a positive difference with new knowledge, applications, and therapies.
 Our extensive COVID19 coverage is free to all readers & media.
 See below for suggested donation levels.

 Sponsor an undergraduate’s research project or their travel to attend a microbiome conference.

 Sponsor a workshop to train undergraduate and graduate students in microbiome analysis.

 Create a fellowship to support a graduate student’s or postdoc’s research as part of the Microbiome Emerging Scholars Program.

 We must set big goals to make a positive difference in people’s health and disease status.
 A donation at this funding level will interconnect a top tier group of microbiome faculty, their trainees, and distinguished microbiome scientists from around the world to tackle questions on the role that diet and ethnicity play in shaping microbiomes, health, and health disparities.